apache/airflow/docs/apache-airflow/howto/add-dag-tags.rst

-Add tags to DAGs and use it for filtering in the UI
+Add tags to Dags and use it for filtering in the UI
 ===================================================

 .. versionadded:: 1.10.8

-In order to filter DAGs (e.g by team), you can add tags in each DAG.
+In order to filter Dags (e.g by team), you can add tags in each DAG.
 The filter is saved in a cookie and can be reset by the reset button.

 For example: